KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an exception for a principal whose identity could not be mapped to a known identity.

-    throw [System.Security.Principal.IdentityNotMappedException]::New("Represents an exception for a principal whose identity could not be mapped to a known identity.")
+    throw [System.Security.Principal.IdentityNotMappedException]::New('Represents an exception for a principal whose identity could not be mapped to a known identity.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Security.Principal.IdentityNotMappedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Security.Principal.IdentityNotMappedException.aspx)